typeclasses/haskell-phrasebook/docs/build-tools.md

 1. [Install Nix](https://nixos.org/nix/manual/#chap-installation)

-2. Enter a Nix shell:
+2. Install [Cachix](https://cachix.org/), and add the `typeclasses` cache.
+This step is optional, but will greatly reduce build time.

     ```
+    $ nix-env -iA cachix -f https://cachix.org/api/v1/install
+    $ cachix use typeclasses
+    ```

+3. Enter a Nix shell:

+    ```
     $ nix-shell tools/shell.nix
     ```

-3. Within the Nix shell, you have all of the dependencies required by the examples in the Phrasebook.
+4. Within the Nix shell, you have all of the dependencies required by the examples in the Phrasebook.
 For example, you can run commands like `runhaskell` and `ghcid`:

     ```
     $ runhaskell hello-world.hs